 All children in Reception, Year 1 and Year 2 are entitled to a free school meal every day.
 For children in Years 3 and above, the charge is currently £2.30 per day.
 Payment for school meals should be made using our online payment system, and we ask that accounts are kept in credit.
-Pupils are welcome to mix packed lunches and school meals.
+Pupils are welcome to mix packed lunches and school meals, though we do ask that parents of Key Stage two children commit to a meal pattern.